 You know, I’ve been thinking a lot about our downstairs bedroom and the creative ways I could use it.
-This bedroom isn’t used often since guests really have to want to come see us (as opposed to when we lived in NYC, where coming to town for an event meant also seeing us for a few days).
+This bedroom isn’t used often since guests really have to want to come to see us (as opposed to when we lived in NYC, where coming to town for an event meant also seeing us for a few days).

 Let me start with the basics of the room:

 It’s a fairly large bedroom with direct access to its own bathroom.
 It’s out of the way from the rest of the house, so it could be considered fairly private.
 Now, I don’t know how many people are traveling through our suburb of Rochester that would need a place to crash, but it’s an interesting idea that I might experiment with.

 One of the main challenges, though, is figuring out what perks to add to the room.
 Also, what if this experiment fails totally?
 Then I’d be out more money for stuff I wouldn’t have any use for on my own.
 So how do I solve this problem?
 Furniture rental!
 I think that working out a way to rent furniture and decor would be a great, low-commitment way to give this crazy idea a shot, don’t you think?
 Here are some ideas I think I’d add to our room from CORT Furniture Rental:

 To me, if I were traveling I’d want the ability to stay cooped up in my room as much as possible, without bothering hosts.
 If I did this room as a micro-studio kinda setup, I’d be sure to rent things like a microwave, coffee maker, and maybe a mini fridge.